gregoriomarchesini/Magnetometer-calibration/README.md

 H<sub>calibrated</sub> = H<sub>measured</sub> x Scale<sup>^-1</sup>-offset

 # NLLS Calibration
 The NLLS calibration is accomplished using a non linear model describing the offset in the norm square between a given model function *f* and the real refernce magnetic field intensity H^2.
 The problem consist in finding the solution to

 min(S) = min(sum(H^2-f<sub>i</sub>(H_<sub>x</sub>,<sub>y</sub>,H<sub>z</sub>,beta)^2)) for i=1,2,3 ..
 N

 where ```f=((mx/sx-offx)).^2+((my/sy-offy)).^2+((mz/sz-offz)).^2```and beta is a short notation that includes all the scale factors and the offset which are the main parameters to be found as a solution of the Least Square problem.
 The problem will require an iterative process that implements a Newton-Gauss solution method.
 This is simply a multidimensional version of the classical newthon-raphson.
 The solution of the problem is sensible to the starting condition, so it is necassiry to have at least a vague idea of the scale factors and offset for each axis.
-It can be a good idea to first aplly a MC calibration and use the output as  a first guess for the NLLS script.
+It can be a good idea to first apply a MC calibration and use the output as a first guess for the NLLS script.

 ## NLLS Calibration Code
 The NLLS calibration is entirely automated in the m-file ```fitter.m```.
-In the preamble of the function you will find a loaded file ```Mag_batch``` which contains a set of random measurment taken rotating the magnetometer randomly.
+In the preamble of the function you will find a loaded file ```mag_batch.m``` which contains a set of random measurment taken rotating the magnetometer randomly.
 This is matrix 3xN where N is the number of samples that are stored in the your file.
 The preamble of the function is the following

 ```
 clear all